PayloadSecurity/VxAPI/README.md

 VxApi is caching key data response.
 To get the fresh one, please remove `cache` directory content and try to use application once again.

+##### How can I run tests attached to the project?

+You should to call `pytest` from the project root directory. (installed testing library should is required)

 ### License